Career Resources for LGBTQ Students

 How can the career center help me?

-It is important to know that you do NOT have to disclose at any point in the process.
+It is important to know that you do NOT have to disclose at all.
 This decision is entirely up to you and how comfortable you feel disclosing your sexual orientation, sex, or gender expression.
-If you do choose to disclose, there are generally three opportunities to “come out” to an employer:
+If you do choose to disclose, there are generally three opportunities to come out to an employer:

 1. On your resume